 And why are homemade monster cookies better than store-bought monster cookies?
 Here are a few reasons

 You’ll also be able to develop your signature monster cookie blend.
 Do you throw in pretzels, peanut M&Ms, and candy?
-Or are you a white chocolate chips and nuts person?
+Or are you a white chocolate chip and nuts person?
 You decide.

 No Flour – oftentimes you’ll find that store-bought monster cookies have flour in them.
-Now I’ve a firm believer that monster cookies should not include flour—but, hey, nobody in the Walmart or HyVee baking department asks my opinion.
-Including flour in monster cookies means a whole segment of the population can’t enjoy them.
+Now I have a firm believer that monster cookies should not include flour—but, hey, nobody in the Walmart or HyVee baking department asks my opinion.
+Including flour in monster cookies mean a whole segment of the population can’t enjoy them.
 Using this recipe—and making sure to have gluten-free oatmeal and baking soda—ensures that all of your gluten-free friends can happily snack on these delicious cookies.

 This becomes important if you are trying to provide desserts for a large group.
 A large batch of homemade cookies will cost you less out-of-pocket than the number of boxes it would take to provide the same number of cookies.

 For the most part, in monster cookies, oatmeal and peanut butter are kings.
 They’re what make up the core of the cookie.
 But they need not be.
 If either of those ingredients doesn’t work for you—just cut it out!
 That’s the beauty of monster cookies.